A Tribe Called Quest: Legacy

 AllMusic critic John Bush called A Tribe Called Quest "without question the most intelligent, artistic rap group during the 1990s", further stating that the group "jump-started and perfected the hip-hop alternative to hardcore and gangsta rap."
 At a time when James Brown drum breaks and P-Funk basslines dominated hip hop production, the group successfully bridged the gap between jazz and hip hop, incorporating bebop and hard bop samples and recording with double bassist Ron Carter.
 The group's production influenced their contemporaries, thus changing the sound of hip hop; Dr. Dre produced his highly regarded debut The Chronic after being inspired by The Low End Theory, and Pete Rock stated, "There were times when I would walk into a record store and see Tip sitting on the floor with his glasses on, going through albums, looking for beats ...
 I was like, 'This guy is serious.'
 Being around [the group] made me step up and become even more serious than I was."

+Elton John regarded them as "the seminal hip-hop band of all-time".

 Lyrically, A Tribe Called Quest has been regarded for addressing many social issues through Q-Tip's philosophical viewpoints and Phife Dawg's everyman perspectives.
-People's Instinctive Travels and the Paths of Rhythm influenced several hip hop artists; Scarface asserted that it "really made me want to rap", and Pharrell Williams expressed that it was "the turning point [which] made me see that music was art."
+People's Instinctive Travels and the Paths of Rhythm influenced several notable hip hop artists; Scarface asserted that it "really made me want to rap", and Pharrell Williams expressed that it was "the turning point [which] made me see that music was art."
 Kierna Mayo, former editor-in-chief of Ebony, said that The Low End Theory and Midnight Marauders "gave birth to neo-everything....
 That entire class of D'Angelo, Erykah Badu, Maxwell, and Lauryn Hill—and moving on to André 3000, Kanye West, and Talib Kweli—everything that is left of everything begins with Tribe."
 The group has also been credited for helping launch the solo careers of Busta Rhymes, J Dilla and Consequence.
 The Roots drummer Ahmir Thompson's stage name "Questlove" was inspired by A Tribe Called Quest, whom he cited as his favorite group, stating, "They're my Beatles."
+The group's name serves as the inspiration for the name of electronic music group A Tribe Called Red, now known as The Halluci Nation.

-In 2003, The Low End Theory was ranked 154th on Rolling Stone's 500 Greatest Albums of All Time.
+In 2003, The Low End Theory was ranked 153rd on Rolling Stone's 500 Greatest Albums of All Time.
 In a revised 2020 list, its ranking moved up to 43rd, and Midnight Marauders was added to the list at 201st.
 The group's single "Can I Kick It?" was ranked 292nd on the 2021 revision of Rolling Stone's 500 Greatest Songs of All Time.
-In 2022, A Tribe Called Quest was nominated for induction into the Rock and Roll Hall of Fame, and The Low End Theory was selected by the Library of Congress for preservation in the National Recording Registry.
+In 2022, The Low End Theory was selected by the Library of Congress for preservation in the National Recording Registry.
+In 2024, A Tribe Called Quest was inducted into the Rock and Roll Hall of Fame.